tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ### Quick Access to Video Information

 When you move the cursor to the row of a video file, **Quick view** will appear below the video ID.
 Click **Quick view** and the information window of the video file will appear on the right.
-- You can view information of the video in this window, including ID, category, size, duration, creation time, update time, and description.
+- You can view information about the video in this window, including ID, category, size, duration, creation time, update time, and description.
 - You can also copy the video URL in this window for video processing and playback.

 ![](https://main.qcloudimg.com/raw/980d7298b9feb113a3ad7f08723d7b32.png)